Tulul adh-Dhahab: Discovery & excavations

-Archaeological Findings
+Archaeological findings

 On the two highest terraces of the hill so far three settlement phases were detected archaeologically:

 According to radiocarbon dating, the earliest settlement dates from the period 1300-970 BC (Late Bronze Age to Iron Age I); previously no associated architectural remains were found, but layers and a wide variety of finds.
 At least one predecessor of the fortified wall that surrounds Terrace I and II is contemporary to this earliest phase.
 The carved lime rock ashlars that were embedded in the later architecture (II-III) as building material could originate from a cult or representative building of this earliest phase or a little later from the period 900-700 BCE.
 The three largest and most interpretable fragments that were found so far show the head of a decorated lion, a woman or child with a goat, and a stylistically similar illustration of two beardless persons, each are holding an instrument in front of them that surmount their heads considerably, maybe a harp.
 According to the excavators, the iconography of these items suggests they were used for a cultic activity.
-This implies the possibility that there was a sanctuary on the top of the western hill during Iron Age II.Few sections on the top terrace showed foundations of buildings built between 375 to 175 BCE (Achaemenid and Hellenistic periods).
+This implies the possibility that there was a sanctuary on the top of the western hill during Iron Age II.Few sections on the top terrace showed foundations of buildings built between 375 and 175 BCE (Achaemenid and Hellenistic periods).
 Most of these features were destroyed during the construction of the youngest phase.
 Additionally, some isolated charcoal fragments from the uppermost terrace have been dated using radiocarbon dating to 1960–1750 v.
 Chr.

 On the highest plateau, a palace of approximately 30x30 meters was built with two adjacent peristyle courts, each about 15x15 meters in size and angled eastwards.
 The fragments of architecture of this palace are stylistically placed in the late Hellenistic period or during the early years of Herod the Great (73-4 BCE), coins and 14C data corroborate this time approach.
 Detailed findings suggest that some of this architecture were two-story buildings.
 Besides limestone, mud bricks were used too as building material.
 This palace ended with a fire event probably after about 50-25 BC, then the facility was vacated and abandoned.
 Later most of the still standing architecture collapsed in an earthquake.
 The top two terraces on the steep eastern and south slope were surrounded by a today about 0.5 - 1.5m high preserved wall, its original height is not known.
 At its inner line room like foundations are set.
 The layer and period relationship of these walls with the two successive palaces (II and III) could not be clarified yet.

 Furthermore, a Chalcolithic settlement lies at the southeastern foot of the western mound, Tell edh-Dhahab el-Gharbi, only slightly above the Jabbok River, but safely above the flood line.